postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/generating-server-code.md

 To generate server side boilerplate from your OpenAPI 3 spec:

-1. Navigate to the API tab.
+1. Open the API tab.
 1. Select an API containing an OpenAPI 3 specification.
 1. In the right sidebar, select the code generation icon **\<\/\>**.
    <img alt="Edit API" src="https://assets.postman.com/postman-docs/api-codegen.jpg" width="350px"/>